 The New Journalism: Storytelling and Podcasting I and II

 Journalism is rapidly changing, and technology is leading the way.
-Join us as we visit the basics of storytelling and the growing trend of podcasting with our new recording studio.
-Podcasting is a way of telling a story through audio—using pieces of sound files, voice overs, recorded conversations, and effects woven into a narrative.
+Join us as we visit the basics of storytelling and the growing trend of podcasting using our recording studio.
+Podcasting is a way of telling a story through audio — using pieces of sound files, voice overs, recorded conversations and effects woven into a narrative.
 Podcasts help students strengthen their writing abilities, listening skills, and develop public speaking skills.

 Successful completion of this course qualifies as one of the two co-curricular credits needed each year.
 This conditioning class is meant for all students: those who are athletes and those who want to become healthier and more fit.
 Cardio/Core involves both strength and cardio exercise, resulting in total body conditioning.
 This class is designed to target all major muscle groups.
 Free weights, resistance bands, med balls, kettle bells, steps, and BOSU balls will all be incorporated into the program.
 This class is focused on the five components of fitness each day (Cardiovascular Endurance, Muscular Strength, Muscular Endurance, Flexibility, Body Composition).
 Note that this course does not involve weight room activities.